seanpm2001/py-multiauth/docs/index.md

-- Hash Algorithim (`hash_algorithim`): The hashing algorithim used in generating the signature.
+- Hash Algorithm (`hash_algorithm`): The hashing algorithm used in generating the signature.
 The values that this parameter can take are:
   - `sha-256`
   - `sha-1`